Efficient Linearizability Checking for Actor-based Systems

 Our goal is to combine the success of these two techniques (schedule exploration and linearizability checking) in an automated package for actor systems.
 These systems often contain subcomponents that provide concurrent implementations of abstract data types (ADTs) with well-defined inputs and outputs (\emph{invocations} and \emph{responses}).
 Hence, these subcomponents are amenable both to exhaustive schedule generation \emph{and} to automated testing against reference implementations of the corresponding ADTs.
-This new approach provides a richer set of checks than simple schedule exploration against user-specified assertions while simplifying specification to simple, sequential programming for the user.
+This new approach provides a richer set of checks than simple schedule exploration against user-specified assertions while maintaining simplicity of user provided specification.
 Of course, to be practical, such an approach must control explosion both in schedule exploration and in history checking costs.

-As a first step toward this goal, this chapter attempts to understand how best to control that explosion by assessing the performance of many classic and state-of-the-art schedule exploration algorithms when considered together with state-of-the-art linearizability checking algorithms.
+As a first step toward this goal, this paper attempts to understand how best to control that explosion by assessing the performance of many classic and state-of-the-art schedule exploration algorithms when considered together with state-of-the-art linearizability checking algorithms.
 To that end, we compare several algorithms on multiple actor systems.
 For example, we test with a simple distributed register and compare checking costs when that same ADT is lifted for fault tolerance using standard consensus-based state machine replication protocols~\cite{raft,viewstamped.revisited,paxos-simple}.
 This shows that beyond testing individual systems, this approach also works as an easy approach to testing these notoriously subtle black-box replication techniques.
 Ultimately, we show that by 1) subdividing systems by the principle of compositionality of linearizability~\cite{lulian:linearizability,pcomp,herlihy:linearizability} and 2) exploiting independence between actors for effective dynamic partial order reduction (DPOR)~\cite{agha:transdpor,flanagan:dpor}, we can limit the number of schedules to make finding bugs in concurrent actors systems practical by comparing against a simple, sequential reference implementation of the system's ADT.

 Beyond this first step, our analysis informs a larger effort on our framework, an actor-based framework for specifying and checking distributed protocols.
 It provides a concise language for specifying systems, and using our framework, users can manually drive testing on their systems (the framework includes some specialized schedulers specifically for this kind of test-driven checks), can rely on its automated schedule exploration and linearizabilty checking, or can extend its automated schedulers.
 Our end goal is an easy system for specifying and testing distributed actor systems that can drive synthesis to practical implementations.